PalatinCoder/MMM-GoogleBirthdaysProvider/README.md

 [![License](https://img.shields.io/github/license/PalatinCoder/MMM-GoogleBirthdaysProvider.svg?style=flat-square)](https://github.com/PalatinCoder/MMM-GoogleBirthdaysProvider/blob/master/LICENSE.md)

 > ## 🛠 Work in progress
 > The module is kind of a MVP (minimum viable product) at the moment.
-That means you can use it in your setup, but thins will definitely change on the way to v1.0.
+That means you can use it in your setup, but things will definitely change on the way to v1.0.
 > Also, be aware that there are some [known issues](#known-limitations--issues)!
 Use it with care 😉

 ## How it works